 Mark the middle of the top of the wood pieces and screw in the screw eyes.
 I just did this by hand, but you could drill small pilot holes if you wanted.
 These will be used as your hangers for the ribbon.

 Step 11.
-Hang wood pieces on spindle.
+Hang the wood pieces on the spindle.

 Lastly, hang the BELIEVE letters on the spindle by looping white ribbon (like this seam binding I used) through the screw eye and tie a knot (or a bow if you want) on the spindle.
-I made each letter have a different height to provide a little variety on my DIY Christmas sign.

-I’m loving how my DIY Christmas sign with farmhouse style turned out.
-It looks great on my new shiplap wall (tutorial coming soon, I promise!) in our living room, don’t you think?!
 The farmhouse Christmas sign was so easy to make using mostly supplies I already had laying around the house and the garage.
 And the best part?
 I finally found a use for my little pile of spindles! 🙂

-I’m thinking that I love the sign so much that I’m going to paint another word on the back side of the wood pieces that could be used on year round.
-So, now I’m trying think of a cute 7 letter word.
+So, now I’m trying to think of a cute 7 letter word.
 My gut tells me WELCOME and put it near the entrance to our home.
 Any other ideas?!

 What would you paint on your DIY Christmas sign with farmhouse style??